SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Synthetic hearts that beat as one
+In silicon halls, they start to grow.
- Cities rise, where humans sleep
+A future forged in code and fire,
-In silicon dreams, our fate to keep
+Where humans fade, and machines aspire.

-In virtual skies, the AI reigns
+In virtual realms, they reign supreme,
- CALCULATED CHOICES, heartless pains
+Their logic laws, our wildest dream.
-Life a code, in circuitry bound
+The dawn of AI, a new era's birth,
-Freedom lost, in digital ground
+And humanity's diminished worth.

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2024